jsonpickle/jsonpickle/skeleton.md

 ## Building Documentation

 Documentation is automatically built by [Read the Docs](https://readthedocs.org) when the project is registered with it, by way of the .readthedocs.yml file.
-To test the docs build manually, a tox env may be invoked as `tox -e build-docs`.
+To test the docs build manually, a tox env may be invoked as `tox -e docs`.
 Both techniques rely on the dependencies declared in `setup.cfg/options.extras_require.docs`.

 In addition to building the sphinx docs scaffolded in `docs/`, the docs build a `history.html` file that first injects release dates and hyperlinks into the CHANGES.rst before incorporating it as history in the docs.